zysno1/Wan2.1-Enhanced/README.md

   - By default, the Qwen model on HuggingFace is used for this extension.
 Users can choose Qwen models or other models based on the available GPU memory size.
   - For text-to-video tasks, you can use models like `Qwen/Qwen2.5-14B-Instruct`, `Qwen/Qwen2.5-7B-Instruct` and `Qwen/Qwen2.5-3B-Instruct`.
-  - For image-to-video tasks, you can use models like `Qwen/Qwen2.5-VL-7B-Instruct` and `Qwen/Qwen2.5-VL-3B-Instruct`.
+  - For image-to-video or first-last-frame-to-video tasks, you can use models like `Qwen/Qwen2.5-VL-7B-Instruct` and `Qwen/Qwen2.5-VL-3B-Instruct`.
   - Larger models generally provide better extension results but require more GPU memory.
   - You can modify the model used for extension with the parameter `--prompt_extend_model` , allowing you to specify either a local model path or a Hugging Face model.
 For example: